ned2/slapdash/README.md

 Dash application.
 It includes pre-built layouts based on Bootstrap, which can be extended or swapped out for layouts constructed using your own CSS.

-Also included is `dash_skeleton.py`, a template for bootstrapping smaller single-file applications.
+Also included is `dash_skeleton.py`, a minimal template for bootstrapping smaller single-file applications.

+## Installation

+After cloning/downloading the repository, simply install Slapdash as a package like this into your target virtualenv:

+    cd <PATH_TO_SLAPDASH>
+    pip install -s .

 ## Usage